gaearon/overreacted.io/src/pages/my-decade-in-review/index.md

 My talk almost didn't happen.
 In the morning, I found that my laptop refused to connect to the projector.
 I only had a few hours left.
 Christopher Chedeau was kind enough to lend me his laptop, and I transferred my live demo setup to his computer (except for the Sublime license, as you may know if you watched it).

-At first, my demo didn't run on Chistopher's laptop because we had different Node versions.
+At first, my demo didn't run on Christopher's laptop because we had different Node versions.
 The conference WiFi was so bad that downloading another Node version was a non-starter.
 Luckily, I found an npm command that rebuilds the binaries.
 It saved my demo.
 I gave my talk with his computer, and it [went well](https://www.youtube.com/watch?v=xsSnOQynTHs).

 I met many people in the audience who I already knew from Twitter.
 One of them was Jing Chen.
 I remembered her from our IRC chat on the React channel, and came to say hi.
 She asked whether FB recruiters contacted me before, and I said I couldn't get a US visa.
 Jing asked whether I'm interested in working at the London office, and I had no idea there even *was* a London office!
 I called my wife and asked if she's up for moving to London.
 I thought she'd hate the idea, but she immediately said yes.
 So I said yes to an interview.